utdata/icj-class/static-apps/static-01-framework.md

 ## Goals for this lesson

-We will learn the features of this project template in steps:
+We will learn the features of this project rig in steps:

-### Layouts
+### Templates

-- We'll learn about static site generators and layouts.
+- We'll learn about static site generators and templates.
-- We'll build a new page using the base layout.
+- We'll build a new page using the base template.

 ### Loops and Google Sheets data